- Catch CAT

 Plans for additional student initiatives are also in the works, so check back here or email us about what you’d like to see.

 For colleges and universities, CAT offers the U-Pass Program.
 Universal Pass, or U-Pass, allows all students of a participating institution to ride CAT buses anywhere at any time.
 Interested in learning more?
-Contact our Marketing & Business Development Manager via email, or call (912) 629-3916.
+Contact our Marketing & Business Development department via email, or call (912) 629-3916.

 Fixed routes already serving college campuses include: